initialcommit-com/git-sim/README.md

 The `[global options]` apply to the overarching `git-sim` simulation itself, including:

+`-n <number>`: Number of commits to display from each branch head.
+`--all`: Display all local branches in the log output.
 `--light-mode`: Use a light mode color scheme instead of default dark mode.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
 `--media-dir`: The path at which to store the simulated output media files.